lsst-sqre/nublado1/README.md

   use `cilogon.org` with the NCSA identity provider.
 It can serve as a template for using a different identity provider.

+* These instructions and templates generally assume Google Container Engine.
+If you are using a different Kubernetes provider, you will need to adjust your processes to fit in some cases; for instance, auto-provisioning a PersistentVolume when presented with an unsatisfied PersistentVolumeClaim is a Google feature.

 ### Component Structure

 * Each Jupyter Lab Demo component has a `kubernetes` directory (except